robert72127/alicedb/README.md

  it needs to store two Tables
  and it doesn't need to know their fields

-This statefull node matches every tuple with every other
+This statefull node matches every change with every other

 ###### Distinct

-This node output only single outtuple for given in tuple, its responsible for making sure outnode has 1/0 count for given tuple
+This node output only single outchange for given in change, its responsible for making sure outnode has 1/0 count for given change

 ```
     g->Distinct(